Is important to know when or if sterilisation is needed

 Removing reproductive organs - in dogs & cats - is considered an ILLEGAL ACT and should only be performed for medical reasons.

-The side effects of precocious sterilization, are scientifically proven
+The side effects of early sterilisation, are scientifically proven and shouldn't be overlooked by the "responsible" pet-parents.

 By removing the gonads in developing animals, you certainly prevent the possible occurrence of gonadal cancers such as various forms of testicular, prostate and ovarian cysts and cancer.